mikekatz04/lisa-on-gpu/README.md

 Please see the [documentation](https://mikekatz04.github.io/lisa-on-gpu/) for further information on these modules.
 The code can be found on Github [here](https://github.com/mikekatz04/lisa-on-gpu).
 It can be found on # TODO fix [Zenodo](https://zenodo.org/record/3981654#.XzS_KRNKjlw).

-If you use all or any parts of this code, please cite (TODO: fill in ).
+If you use all or any parts of this code, please cite [arXiv:2204.06633](https://arxiv.org/abs/2204.06633).
 See the [documentation](https://mikekatz04.github.io/lisa-on-gpu/) to properly cite specific modules.

+**Warning**: newest version (1.0.5) of code with `lisatools` orbits needs detailed testing before deployed for a paper.

 ## Getting Started